 Virtual education is an emerging business idea in Kenya.
 With the advancement of technology, more people now have access to high-speed internet and other computer devices they can use for learning.

 This presents an excellent opportunity for you to earn either through selling educational materials and equipment (e.g., tablets) or by providing teachers who can give live lessons over the internet.

 Many people spend a lot of their free time online consuming content provided by online media outlets like YouTube, One Africa TV, et al. This presents an opportunity for you to build your platform and become popular by uploading exciting videos that will attract the attention of many netizens.
 You can then start earning from placing advertisements on your videos or charging subscribers a small fee for access to exclusive content.

 Another great untapped business idea in Kenya is Digital Marketing Services.

-More and more people are using the internet to market their businesses in recent times.
+More and more people are recently recently recently using the internet to market their businesses.
 In this industry, you will be helping others sell their companies via different digital marketing channels.

 This is an industry that you can quickly start from home.
 But to succeed, you must know about the current digital marketing practices and trends, which might require attending some seminars or workshops.

 20. Business consulting services

 When starting a business, most people make mistakes that waste their time and resources.
 A business consultant can help such individuals identify key areas where they might fail and provide solutions to quickly quickly quickly correct the problem.